 The Vatican Museum is usually open as follows:

-The Vatican Museum is closed on Sundays with the exception of the last Sunday of the month when it is open from 9am – 2pm (last entry 12.30pm).
-On these days entry is free.
+The Museums are closed on Sundays, except for the last Sunday of the month when they open 9am – 2pm (last entry 12.30pm) and entry is free.
+Free sounds lovely, but the queue is less so.
+More on that further down.

 St. Peter’s Basilica Opening Times